East Broad Top Railroad and Coal Company

-Operating from 1871 to 1956, it is one of the nation's oldest and best-preserved narrow-gauge railroads, and was designated a National Historic Landmark in 1964.
-The railroad is now preserved for use as a tourist attraction.
+Operating from 1871 to 1956, it is one of the United States' oldest and best-preserved narrow-gauge railroads, and was designated a National Historic Landmark in 1964.
+The railroad is now preserved for use as a tourist attraction until operations ceased in 2011.
 After a nine-year closure, in February 2020 it was announced that the railroad had been purchased by a non-profit foundation and regular train service resumed in the summer of 2021.